dottjt/cogent-coding-challenge/README.md

   - Does a folder share the same part of another image file name?
   - Does an image share the same contents of another image?

-- There will be an array which will be mutated throughout the course of the checks in order to .
+- There will be an array which will be mutated throughout the course of the checks which items have already been iterated?
 - Do I also want a huge matrix which has accounted for all possibilities?
+Might be beyond the scope of this application.